 (5) An order of the Court under this section that is made within the limits of the authority of the Court is final.

+Note for this section:

-Note: There is no equivalent to this section in the Model Law.
+There is no equivalent to this section in the Model Law.

 27I.
 The Court may allow disclosure of confidential information in certain circumstances